 Wajam is a very popular service, so a lot of software wants to be associated with it.
 Oftentimes, if you download the latest version of a browser, a screensaver, or a game, Wajam may be offered as part of the app to download.
 In every case, you have the opportunity to opt-out of the download.
-Because Wajam is TRUSTe certified, our partners are not allowed to install the software unless you have given consent to do so.
+Our partners are not allowed to install the software unless you have given consent to do so.
 Wajam is never secretly added or forced upon the user.

 Go to our How to Uninstall Wajam page for a quick tutorial video on how to remove Wajam from your computer.

 If you are using Windows XP, Windows Vista or Windows 7, the easiest way is to download the Windows uninstaller and follow the steps to remove Wajam.

 Cookies containing PII (Personally Identifiable Information) may remain after the uninstall process.
 The remaining Wajam cookies can be removed following your web browser help file directions.

 The only exception is the Stand-alone Chrome extension when installed from the Chrome Web Store, which is not uninstalled through this uninstaller.